XPMUser/XPMUser.github.io/README.md

 - 1.0.0 | TBA!

   No house, skywatch or the dark tower found in this version!
+The pixel fonts are still placeholders for now.

+- 1.1.0 | TBA!

+  TBA!

 - 1.2.0 | TBA!

   This doesn't even have the Dark Tower.

+- 1.3.0 | TBA!

+  This is the last version with the missed reservation sides for the version name and the new wizard button.

 - 1.3.1 | TBA!

   This might be the last version without the house.

+- 1.4.6 | TBA!

+  TBA!

 - 1.5.0 | TBA!